sfitz42/SpaceInvaders.NET/README.md

 ```

 ## Providing Game Files
-ROM files in the WASM port are selected by the user at runtime via upload dialog.
+ROM and sound files in the WASM port are selected by the user at runtime via upload dialog.

 The following ROM files need to be placed inside SpaceInvaders.OpenTK/Roms:
 - invaders.h